 - Place the cucumber in a colander or sieve over a mixing bowl to catch the water.
 Let it sit for at least 30 minutes.
 Then give it a quick rinse to reduce the saltiness and pat with a paper towel.

 - Mince enough garlic to yield 1 tsp, or you can use the Korean minced garlic in a jar.

-- In a medium-sized mixing bowl, add the dried-out cucumber, scallion or green onion, and garlic.
+- In a medium-sized mixing bowl, add the dried-out cucumber, scallion (spring onion) or green onion, and garlic.
 Then add gochugaru (Korean red pepper flakes), rice wine vinegar, sesame oil, sesame seeds and sugar.
 Gently mix them together until the cucumber is well coated.